 - tenant-ids—A list of Configuration Server/Genesys Administrator tenant names mapped to iWD tenant IDs, separated by a comma.
 For a system with one tenant with name TenantA and ID T2, this option should be set to value:Environment=1,TenantA=2.

 Report Stats for each Dimension on its own Virtual Queue

-Manual setup of IWD configures the Stat Server to use the iWD Stat Server Java Extension to report each statistic on its own Virtual Queue.
-If you want to change this, you must make the change manually.
+The iWD Setup Utility configures Stat Server to use the iWD Stat Server Java Extension to report all statistics on one Virtual Queue.
+If you want to change this, you have to modify the configuration manually.

 To report each dimension on its own Virtual Queue: